-His works are in the collection of Los Angeles County Museum of Art, Detroit Institute of Arts, Everson Museum of Art (those in the US), Sevre National Museum of Ceramics (France), Taipei Fine Arts Museum (Taiwan), Jingdezhen Ceramics Museum (China), 21st Century Museum of Contemporary Art (Kanazawa, Japan), and many other European and Asian art galleries.
+Toshio Ohi’s exceptional works have been acquired by prestigious art collections worldwide.
+His pieces can be found in prominent institutions such as the Los Angeles County Museum of Art (USA), Detroit Institute of Arts (USA), Everson Museum of Art (USA), Sévres National Museum of Ceramics (France), Taipei Fine Arts Museum (Taiwan), Jingdezhen Ceramics Museum (China), 21st Century Museum of Contemporary Art (Japan), and numerous other European and Asian art galleries.